marcinczenko/NimbleCarthageProblem/README.md

 I run the tests and everything pass.
 All fine.

-## Bot
+## Bot with XCTest

-Now I create a bot for `ExampleFrameworkTests` scheme - manual trigger, on branch master:
+Now I create a bot for `ExampleFrameworkTests` scheme - manual trigger, on branch xctest:

 ![BotConfiguration1](images/BotConfiguration1.png)